Nexfs System Requirements

 Disk Space: In addition to standard Linux OS, as a minimum to following is required:

-Logging defaults syslog (generally) in /var/log, recommend 10GB available for nexus logging.
+Logging defaults syslog (generally) in /var/log, recommend 10GB available for Nexfs logging.

 Nexfs requires at a minimum Tier-1 Structure and Tier-1 Data storage, Tier-3 storage can be configured without any requirement for Tier-2 storage.

-Tier-1 Structure (Required) Raid* Protected Block Storage, recommended xfs or ext4 formatted SSD, this is where the file index information is stored.
+Tier-1 Structure (Required) Raid* Protected Block Storage, recommended xfs formatted SSD, this is where the file index information is stored.
 Recommended 100GB.
-See advanced sizing Structure space storage for more details.

-First Tier (Required) Raid* Protected xfs or ext4 formatted Block Storage (recommended SSD).
+First Tier Data (Required) Raid* Protected xfs formatted Block Storage (recommended SSD).
 Large enough to store all hot data before migration to a slower storage tier.
-Customers often retain between 1 day and 1 month of data on Tier-1 to increase performance as this data is the most likely to be current and accessed.
+Customers often retain between 1 day and 1 month of data on Tier-1 for the best performance, Tier-1 data is the most likely to be current and user accessed.

 Example 1: An example basic a VM Nexfs standard edition Server:

 /var/log 10GB for system and nexus logs